ojasvsingh71/Web-Notes/react-3.md

 ---

->The above example helps us understand how useState helps manage and update state in functional components, providing a straightforward way to incorporate stateful behavior into React applications.
+>💡The above example helps us understand how useState helps manage and update state in functional components, providing a straightforward way to incorporate stateful behavior into React applications.

 ---

-### 2. useEffect()
+### 2. 🔄 useEffect()

 useEffect is a React Hook used for performing side effects in functional components.
 It is often used for tasks such as data fetching, subscriptions, or manually changing the DOM.
 The useEffect hook accepts two arguments: a function that contains the code to execute, and an optional array of dependencies that determines when the effect should run.